 Information about upgrading to Domain Time II 5.2 from a previous version or from other time software.

-IMPORTANT: Please review the version 5.2 System Requirements
+Note: Please review the version 5.2 System Requirements and

 Upgrading from Domain Time 1.x (DT1)

 If you are upgrading an existing Domain Time 1.x installation to 5.2, upgrade your PDC first, then